Understanding the Responsibilities of a Sailboat Skipper

 How to Become a Sailboat Skipper

-Just by being here and reading this information, you’ve already taken an important step in learning how to become a boat captain.
-Perhaps you’ve already completed an introductory course, like ASA 101, and have learned how to command a keelboat.
-If not, we’re happy to help you schedule a starter class that will get you launched in the right direction.
 Once you’ve got that under your belt, you’re ready to level up.
-At First Reef Sailing, we recommend taking our ASA 103 Coastal Cruising course and working toward your certification, which you’ll earn after an exam at the close of the 3-day class.
-Join us and learn skippering responsibilities, good seamanship, and everything it takes to captain a larger, heavier sailboat in varying conditions.
-From there, you can choose to explore bareboat cruising and coastal navigation, and make the world your ocean.
+At First Reef Sailing, we recommend taking our ASA 103 Coastal Cruising course.
+You'll work toward your certification, which you’ll earn after an exam at the close of the 3-day class.
+Join us to learn about skippering responsibilities, good seamanship, and everything it takes to captain a larger sailboat in varying conditions.

 Comments